 If you want to scan invoices into FreeAgent, choose the setup based on how many documents you handle, how often you correct VAT or coding, and whether you want bills to sync straight in or be reviewed first.

-• Low-volume freelancer or sole trader: Stay with native Smart Capture if you handle a handful of supplier bills each month, most invoices are straightforward, and you do not mind finishing some fields manually in FreeAgent.
-This is usually the right fit when line-item detail is not important, VAT is simple, and your priority is keeping the process light.
+Low-volume freelancer or sole trader: Stay with native Smart Capture if you handle a handful of straightforward supplier bills each month, VAT is simple, and you do not mind finishing some fields manually.

-• Growing bookkeeper or small finance team: Trial a direct-sync FreeAgent tool if your monthly volume is climbing and speed matters more than pre-posting control.
-This works best when supplier formats are fairly consistent, you mainly want header-level bill data into FreeAgent quickly, and your team can tolerate some exceptions without a separate review layer.
+Growing bookkeeper or small finance team: Trial a direct-sync FreeAgent tool if monthly volume is climbing and speed matters more than pre-posting control.
+This works best when supplier formats are fairly consistent and header-level bill data is enough.

-• Business with detailed supplier bills or tighter reporting needs: Put an extraction-first review workflow in front of FreeAgent if you regularly deal with line items, mixed VAT treatment, credit notes, utilities or telecom invoices, cost-centre reporting, or supplier formats that need checking before posting.
-This is the better path when accuracy matters more than direct sync, because you can review structured data first and only move approved values into your accounting process.
+Business with detailed supplier bills or tighter reporting needs: Put an extraction-first review workflow in front of FreeAgent if you deal with line items, mixed VAT, credit notes, cost-centre reporting, or supplier formats that need checking before posting.

 Before you change your workflow, test each option on a small batch of real invoices, not sample files.
 Use 20 to 30 recent documents that include both clean and awkward examples, then check: